octorin/octorin.github.io/_pages/about.md

 recent_posts: false
 ---

 Welcome!
 I am a Ph.D. candidate in Marketing at [Johnson Graduate School of Management](https://www.johnson.cornell.edu/programs/phd-program/current-students/yy878/) at Cornell University, specializing in Consumer Behavior.
 My research explores how receiving payments or benefits influences consumer perceptions and decision-making processes.
-My dissertation explores how even the slightest benefits offered by vendors, charitable organizations, and hotels influence and shape consumer judgments and decisions, especially in an online setting.
+Specifically, my dissertation looks into how even the slightest benefits offered by vendors, charitable organizations, and hotels influence and shape consumer judgments and decisions, especially in an online setting.

 <details>
     <summary>More about me?</summary>